 When you remove an infected plant, be careful not to spread thrips around even more.
 Don’t carry the plant across your garden but dispose of it in a garbage bag right on the spot.

-There are resistant tomato cultivars, such as 'Health Kick'.
+There are resistant tomato cultivars, such as 'Health Kick', 'Amelia", or 'Top Gun'.
 In seed catalogs, their resistance is usually listed under the product details, either as SWV or TSWV resistance.
 Keep in mind though that it’s not a guarantee against tomato spotted wilt virus.
 You should still follow the other good gardening practices above.